 Because it’s no-churn, this recipe doesn’t include eggs or egg yolks making it that much more simpler.

-3 COMBINE ICE CREAM BASE.
 In a large bowl, combine condensed milk, vanilla extract and strawberry puree.
-Stir until combined.

-7 TRANSFER.
-Transfer strawberry ice cream with chocolate chips to a freezer-safe container.
+Transfer to a freezer-safe container.
 Smoothen the top and place plastic wrap directly on surface before covering with lid.

 Making strawberry chocolate chip ice cream is so easy.
 Here are answers to common questions to make this recipe even easier.